thackmaster/561decapp/README.md

 [:new: FEATURE REQUESTS](https://github.com/thackmaster/561decapp/issues/new?assignees=thackmaster&labels=enhancement&template=feature_request.yaml)

 For the best experience, please create or log in with a GitHub account.
-This will allow you to keep track of issues you submit, features you request, and participate in discussions.
+This will allow you to keep track of issues you submit, features you request, and when new versions come out.

 # FAQ